 How to Reduce the Mold Cost of Injection Molded Parts: 10 Key Considerations

 Every business wants to save money on part manufacturing.
-How do you reduce the cost of a single part in injection molding?
-One might think that the easiest way is to increase the number of parts and spread the initial cost of designing and machining the mold over each part.
-At Speedmaster, using the same mold supports the manufacture of multiple parts, which helps you save on manufacturing costs.
+One effective way to reduce the cost of a single part in injection molding is by increasing the number of parts produced, thereby spreading the initial cost of designing and machining the mold over each part.
+At XY-GLOBAL, using the same mold for multiple parts further helps to save on manufacturing costs.

 Here are 10 injection molding design considerations that can help you save on manufacturing costs: